 Most mechanical engineers think that it will become easier to get jobs by mentioning fake projects, fake internships, and fake experiences.
 But, no, these fake things on your resume will only create high expectations with the potential employer and attract more questions during the interview.
 Hence, I recommend not mentioning any Fake Projects, Fake Internships, and Fake Experiences in your resume.

 Also, I want to highlight if you were genuinely part of a project, internship, or job.
-Then, still unable to answer even simple questions on the topic, there is all chance that the interviewer will start doubting your credential.
+Then, still unable to answer even simple questions on the topic, there is a chance that the interviewer will start doubting your credential.
 Hence, you must emphasize your projects, internships, and work experience in the resume and during the interview.

 Briefly write the synopsis of your project in the resume indicating the project’s objective and how you achieved the objective.